USENIX: Conferences

+Until 2025, it also hosted an Annual Technical Conference (USENIX ATC).

 Publications

 USENIX publishes a magazine called ;login: that appears four times a year.
 From 2021, it has become an all-digital magazine and openly accessible. ;login: content informs the community about practically relevant research, useful tools, and relevant events.

-From 1988-1996, USENIX published the quarterly journal Computing Systems, about the theory and implementation of advanced computing systems in the UNIX tradition.
+From 1988–1996, USENIX published the quarterly journal Computing Systems, about the theory and implementation of advanced computing systems in the UNIX tradition.
 It was published first by the University of California Press, then by the MIT Press.
 The issues have been scanned and are online.

 Open access

-USENIX became the first computing association to provide open access to their conference and workshop papers in 2008.
+USENIX conferences became open access in 2008.
 Since 2011, they have provided audio and video recordings of paper presentations and conference talks in their open-access materials, free of charge.

 USENIX Lifetime Achievement Award

 This award, also called the "Flame" award, has been presented since 1993.